haxsaw/hikaru/README.rst

        print(f"key:{k} value:{v}")

-You can create Kubernetes objects in Python:
+You can create Hikaru representations of Kubernetes objects in Python:

 .. code:: python